gjtorikian/mathematical/README.md

 ### Options

-`Mathematical::Render.new` takes an optional hash to define a few options:
+`Mathematical.new` takes an optional hash to define a few options:

 * `:ppi` - A double determining the pixels per inch of the resulting SVG (default: `72.0`).
 * `:zoom` - A double determining the zoom level of the resulting SVG (default: `1.0`).